 So just how should you make the right choice?
 A lot will depend on the natural light you have to work with as well as the ambience you want to create.
 One of the biggest goals of home staging is to create a space that is alive and welcoming, one that home buyers will be able to picture enjoying life in.

 With all of this in mind, let’s take a look at some things, room by room, to keep in mind as you navigate your way through those aisles and aisles of paint chips.

 In the Living Room

 If there is poor natural daylight: Warm shades of yellow and gold compensate for cool light.
-So in the interests of making your living room feel cosy and welcoming, try using honey white or primrose white.
+So in the interests of making your living room feel cozy and welcoming, try using honey white or primrose white.

 In the Bedroom

 If there is good natural daylight: Calm greens and blues are perfect for encouraging a good night’s sleep.
 If this is the feeling you want to impart, choose a white with a hint of teal or moss.
-But for a revitalising lift to indicate that getting out of bed in the morning will be an invigorating pleasure, opt for a white with a touch of gold, such as light caramel.
+But for a revitalizing lift to indicate that getting out of bed in the morning will be an invigorating pleasure, opt for a white with a touch of gold, such as light caramel.

 In the Bathroom